 Through the NRP, the IRS conducts audits of randomly selected taxpayers.
 The NRP benefits tax administration by gathering strategic information about taxpayer compliance behavior as well as information about the causes of reporting errors.
-This information assists the IRS in developing and updating its workload selection formulas and helps the IRS estimate the "tax gap."
-NRP studies benefit Congress by providing taxpayer compliance information that is useful in formulating tax policy, and they help the IRS focus its audits on returns with a relatively high likelihood of errors, thereby building trust in the fairness of the tax system and helping the IRS to maximize revenue collection.
+This information helps the IRS update its workload selection formulas and thereby enables it to focus its audits on returns with relatively high likelihood of errors.
+It also helps the IRS to estimate the "tax gap."
+In addition, NRP studies benefit Congress by providing taxpayer compliance information that is useful in formulating tax policy.